(Updated 9/10/14: Changes in red below.)

 The TASMA Technical Committee is proposing some minor changes in the two meter band plan.
-These changes are being proposed in an effort to adjust the band plan to current usage patterns and to maximize frequencies available in Southern California.
-We are seeing an increase in the use of simplex frequencies as an input to a repeater.
-Under current FCC and ARRL definitions for this type of activity, the simplex frequency, once tied into a repeater, becomes a part of the entire repeater operation.
-Some of this activity is being done in portions of the simplex frequencies, where it violates Part 97.
+These changes are being proposed in an effort to adjust the band plan to current usage patterns and to maximize frequencies available in all of Southern California.

+TASMA has been observing and receiving reports of dramatic increases in the use of simplex frequencies as public inputs to repeaters and continuously linked auxiliary stations.
+Under current FCC and ARRL definitions for this type of activity, the simplex frequency, once tied into a repeater, becomes a part of the entire repeater operation and some of this activity is being done in portions of the spectrum where it violates FCC rules.

-In an effort to better follow the frequency usage outlined in 97.201 and 97.205, we feel that moving some of the simplex frequencies around will allow for better frequency utilization while following Part 97 rules.
+In an effort to better follow the frequency usages outlined in 97.201(b) and 97.205(b), TASMA feels that reclassifying some of the simplex frequency usages will allow for better frequency utilization in the region while better aligning usage with Part 97 rules.

 The TASMA Technical Committee